A-LevelEnglish

 View mark scheme hint

-What is meant by 'literary devices' in the context of text comparison?
+What is meant by 'narrative perspective' in literature?
 [2 marks]

 2 marks